RupankarCh/my-notes/RHCSA/readme.md

 **Note:**
-/etc/chrony.conf contains the configuration settings for the Chrony service, including NTP servers and time synchronization options.
+/etc/chrony.conf contains the configuration settings for the Chrony service, including NTP servers and time synchronization options. iburst (initial burst) tells the time daemon (chronyd) to aggressively sync the system clock right when the service starts up or when a network connection is first established.
 # 6.create a user called system with ID number 2026

 ```